poulor/Med-Manage/project_outline.md

-Medical Care Management System:
+# Medical Care Management System:

 * Login System?

 * Patient Info

   * Illnesses
   * Age
   * Height
   * Weight
   * Sex
   * Ethnicity?
   * Address

-Patient can make appointments
+* Patient can make appointments

-Look at doctors
+  * Look at doctors

-Doctor has credentials
+    * Doctor has credentials

-Patient can fill / refill prescriptions
+* Patient can fill / refill prescriptions

-Hospital faculty can look up patients / search
+* Hospital faculty can look up patients / search

-Room number
+  * Room number

-Patient info
+  * Patient info

-To do:
+## To do

-Create wireframe of what the receptionist sees
+* Create wireframe of what the receptionist sees

-Create wireframe of what the doctor sees
+* Create wireframe of what the doctor sees

-Create wireframe of what the patient sees – nice to have
+* Create wireframe of what the patient sees – nice to have